MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 to exchanges and topics to determine the notification messages of interest.

-bufsize <size> (default: 1MB)
+bufSize <size> (default: 1MB)
 -----------------------------

-Files will be copied in *bufsize*-byte blocks. for use by transfer protocols.
+Files will be copied in *bufSize*-byte blocks. for use by transfer protocols.

 byteRateMax <size> (default: 0)